 While pathways usually also have a set beginning and end-point, the line of travel is an option for design.
 It could be direct, taking you quickly to the destination, or it could take you on a short detour, on a contemplative stroll past a focal point or beautiful view, before taking you to your final point.
 As every landscape begins as a study in geometry, even the most natural of garden paths is likely to have geometric curves that create an innate sense of stability.
 In a more modern context, or in a landscape where architectural angles predominate, a path may take on an angular shape.
 Even in your backyard, you should always travel in style!

 A winding gravel path offers mystery as it leads you through this landscape

-Pavers create a modern pathway that defines the space and is easy on bare feet
+Pavers create a modern pathway that defines the space and is easy on bare feet (and paws!)

 When creating the experience of traveling, designers harness every sense, even in ways you might not expect.
 The surface we walk on has an impact on our experience, as anyone who has ever crunched on Autumn leaves would agree.
 Different surfaces on a pathway can slow you down or cause a moment of pause- uneven or bumpy flagstones, for example, might have the same effect as the boulder path to a traditional Japanese Tea Room – meditative focus is mandatory when walking here.
 For an informal path through a garden, pea gravel might give a relaxed vibe with each step crunching underfoot.
-If it were a path often-traveled, however, or one you might frequent at night, a smooth concrete surface, brushed to prevent slipping, would be the ideal choice.
+If it were a path often-traveled, however, or one you might frequent at night, a smooth concrete surface brushed to prevent slipping would be the ideal choice.